How To Apply

 Please research our faculty profiles to determine which faculty have research interests similar to your own.
 Contact those faculty to determine if they have funding available and are accepting new students.

 Admission decisions are based on academic performance, GRE scores, letters of recommendations, work experience, evidence of scientific productivity, leadership qualities, and a personal statement.
-Students with a cumulative undergraduate GPA above 3.0 (on a 4.0 scale) and combined scores of 1200 or better on the Verbal and Quantitative portions of the GRE Test meet minimal requirements.
+Students with a cumulative undergraduate GPA above 3.0 (on a 4.0 scale) and combined scores in the 70th percentile (or 1200+ on the old testing system) or better on the Verbal and Quantitative portions of the GRE Test meet minimal requirements.
 We have many highly qualified applicants; therefore, if you do not exceed these minimum standards, you are not encouraged to apply.

 If your undergraduate degree is in an area outside of the physical, chemical, or biological sciences such as liberal arts, business, education, or psychology, you probably are not eligible for our M.S. program.
 One option may be to complete a second bachelor's degree or take course work to strengthen your background for possible graduate admission later.